 Large Scale CCS Projects

-Globally, there are 13 large-scale CCS projects in operation, with a further nine under construction.
-The 22 projects in operation or under construction represent an increase of 50% since the start of this decade.
-The total CO2 capture capacity of these 22 projects is around 40 million tonnes per annum.
+Globally, there are 15 large-scale CCS projects in operation, with a further seven under construction.
+The 22 projects in operation or under construction represents a doubling since the start of this decade.
+The total CO2 capture capacity of these 22 projects is around 40 million tonnes per annum (Mtpa).

-There are another 14 large-scale CCS projects at the most advanced stage of development planning, the Concept Definition (or Define) stage, with a total CO2 capture capacity of around 24 million tonnes per annum.
-A further 19 large-scale CCS projects are in earlier stages of development planning (the Evaluate and Identify stages) and have a total CO2 capture capacity of around 42 million tonnes per annum.
+There are another 11 large-scale CCS projects at the most advanced stage of development planning, the Concept Definition (or Define) stage, with a total CO2 capture capacity of around 15 Mtpa.
+A further 12 large-scale CCS projects are in earlier stages of development planning (the Evaluate and Identify stages) and have a total CO2 capture capacity of around 25 Mtpa.

 Large-scale CCS projects in the power sector are now a reality, demonstrated by:

-- the world’s first large-scale power sector CCS project – the Boundary Dam Integrated Carbon Capture and Sequestration Demonstration Project in Canada (CO2 capture capacity of 1 Mtpa) – became operational in October 2014
+- The world’s first large-scale power sector CCS project – the Boundary Dam Carbon Capture and Storage Project in Canada (CO2 capture capacity of 1 Mtpa) – becoming operational in October 2014.

-- commissioning activities on a new-build 582 megawatt (MW) power plant have begun at the Kemper County Energy Facility in Mississippi (US; CO2 capture capacity of 3 Mtpa) and CO2 capture is expected to commence in the first half of 2016
+- Commissioning activities on a new-build 582 megawatt (MW) power plant beginning at the Kemper County Energy Facility in Mississippi (United States, CO2 capture capacity of 3 Mtpa) with CO2 capture expected to commence around the middle of 2016.

-- the Petra Nova Carbon Capture Project at the W.A.
-Parish power plant near Houston, Texas (US, CO2 capture capacity of 1.4 Mtpa) entered construction in July 2014, with CO2 capture anticipated by the end of 2016.
+- The Petra Nova Carbon Capture Project at the W.A.
+Parish power plant near Houston, Texas (US, CO2 capture capacity of 1.4 Mtpa) entering construction in July 2014, with CO2 capture anticipated by the end of 2016.

 No project matching your query

 Showing of projects.